takamasa272/nmap_win/README.md

 # nmap_win
-nmap command for Windows CLI (using WSL2)
+nmap command for Windows users!

+## requirements
+- WSL2
+  - which can use nmap command

+## installation
+1. Place the `nmap.exe` file in a folder that is included in the PATH.